levithas/hyperleaf-toolkit/README.md

 At the moment, to get this running you have to do the following steps:

 1. Start instance with "bin/init" and "bin/up"
-2. Use "docker cp /usr/local/texlive <absolute_path>/data/texlive" to get the current texlive status
+2. Use "docker cp /usr/local/texlive ./data/texlive" to get the current texlive status
+3. Stop the container
+4. Go into /lib/docker-compose-base.yml and remove the comment of the volume "../data/texlive:/usr/local/texlive"
+5. Start the container again (bin/up)
-3. Log into the container using bin/shell
+6. Log into the container using bin/shell
-4. Run tlmgr install scheme-full
+7. Run tlmgr install scheme-full
-5. Now you should be ready to use overleaf like below
+8. Now you should be ready to use overleaf like below

 # Original README